 The Verdict: It’s pretty obvious that both OpenCart and WooCommerce are built to support both digital and physical products, so it’s a tie between two!

 8. Extensions and plugins

 Another key element that sharpens WooCommerce’s popularity is the number of multi-functional extensions.
 Up to now, the WooCommerce extensions store has hosted 400+ extensions (price starts from free to $300) developed by the WooCommerce team or by a third party.
 They are aimed to improve the functionality of your store and its looks.
 The extension list consists of tools for store management, marketing, payment execution, shipping, subscriptions, etc. Moreover, it is necessary to bear in mind that WooCommerce could perfectly integrate itself with all WP plugins (56,542 plugins available).
 Therefore, you can find more extensions from the WordPress repository.

 The Verdict: Although WooCommerce itself doesn’t have as many extensions as OpenCart, the platform is backed by a huge number of WordPress plugins.
 Therefore, if you want to experience a shopping cart equipped with more multi-functional extensions and plugins, WooCommerce is a better choice than OpenCart.

 OpenCart provides support for its users with tons of documentation, video tutorials, a forum, and a blog.
-You can take advantage of OpenCart forum, which is incredibly active, and you’ll get your question answered easily.
-If you want to be guaranteed by a dedicated support, OpenCart provides a monthly fee of $99.
+You can take advantage of OpenCart forum, which is incredibly active, and you’ll get answer your question easily.
+If you need further assistance from a dedicated support, OpenCart provides a monthly fee of $99.
 In general, if you’re considering OpenCart, customer service is pretty solid.
 You can get support from top to bottom in every step of launching and growing your store.